AI InterviewGoogle Interview WarmupGoogle Interview Warmup discontinuedGoogle Interview Warmup alternativeAI interview practice free

 Why Google Shut It Down (And What That Tells You)

-Google hasn't published a detailed explanation, but the pattern is familiar.
-Interview Warmup was a free consumer tool with significant infrastructure costs and no direct monetization path.
-Google's replacement recommendations — Gemini Live and Career Dreamer — point toward products that fit its current AI strategy better.
+Google hasn't published a detailed explanation, so treat any neat explanation as inference.
+The pattern is familiar: Interview Warmup was a free consumer tool with speech transcription and no direct monetization path.
+Google's current recommendations — Gemini Live for conversation and Career Dreamer for career exploration — fit its broader AI product strategy better than a narrow interview warmup page.

 The lesson for job seekers is practical: free tools from platform companies are bets on that company's priorities, not yours.
 When the platform's priorities shift, the tool disappears.
 The users who relied most heavily on Interview Warmup — people in career transition, new graduates, first-generation job seekers — were the least positioned to absorb the disruption.